sanjeed5/quartz/content/notes/What to do with your old slow laptops.md

 Went ahead with Linux Mint due to larger community and support.
 So far, it's been a great experience.
 The speed up is just amazing!

+If note, recycle it.
+If you don't need the laptop, install Linux Mint and give it to someone else who can use it.

 Unrelated note: I also setup [[Using Anki to memorize facts|Anki]] for her which she's been loving.

+You can also use this laptop as a home server, that project is sitting in my "someday" list for now.